-There are so many things to do in Merida like admiring the colonial architecture, trying the delicious Yucatan cuisine, enjoying the night music festivities.
+There are many things to do in Merida like admiring the old colonial architecture, trying the delicious Yucatan cuisine and the street food or enjoying the night music festivities.
 Merida is also the perfect home-base for day trips to the Mayan Ruins of Chichen Itza or Uxmal and also the beautiful Celestun Biosfera.
 Find out from this article which are the 10 things to do in Merida, Mexico.

 A visit to Merida should be on everyone’s list travelling to Yucatan, Mexico.
-The prices for tour excursions, restaurants, hotels are much lower of what you can find on Riviera Maya.
-And the people of Merida, much Mayan descendest, are friendly and welcoming.
+The prices for tours and trips, restaurants and hotels are much lower than those found on Riviera Maya.
+And the people of Merida, most Mayan descendest, are friendly and welcoming.
 Also, the cuisine has a distinctive flavour than anywhere else in Yucatan.

 For a quick summary of what Merida has to offer, begin your day with a guided walking tour.
 There is a free walking tour of Merida every morning, at 9.30 am, starting from the Merida Tourism Office, on the west side of Plaza Grande.
-You will found out more about the Merida’s history, attractions and many other interesting facts that only a local would know.
+You will found out more about Merida’s history, attractions and many other interesting facts that only a local knows.

-Take the double-decker bus and drive through the historical city, for one 1.5 hours.
-It will make a pleasant experience to tour around the town and see places that you will not visit without taking this bus.
-Although the tour is only in Spanish and we didn’t get much information, we wanted to see Merida from a different perspective, so that didn’t bother us too much.
+Take the double-decker bus and drive through the historical city, for 1.5 hours.
+It will be a pleasant experience to tour around the town and see places you wouldn’t see otherwise.
+Although the tour is only in Spanish and we didn’t get much information, we wanted to have a different perspective on the city, so that didn’t bother us too much.

-Every Saturday night, at 8:30 pm, in Calle 60, you can watch the locals playing an old Maya ball game called Pok Ta Tok.
-If you visited one of the Mayan ruins sites, you already know the history: Players used to rebound a small rubber ball through stone rings using only their hips, knees and elbows.
+Every Saturday night, at 8:30 pm, in Calle 60, you may watch the locals playing an old Maya ball game called Pok Ta Tok.
+If you’ve visited one of the Mayan ruins sites, you already know the history: players used a small rubber ball to rebound through stone rings using only their hips, knees and elbows.
 Come early to get a good spot and watch the game.

-One of the 10 things to do in Merida should be enjoying the night festivities.
+Another thing to do in Merida should be enjoying the night festivities.
 After dining, you’ll find that Merida nightlife is vibrant and entertaining.
 Especially on weekends when the main streets are closed to traffic, and everything comes alive.
 There is always something going on every night.
 You just have to know when and where.
-Most of the events are free so take a look to see what is happening during your stay.
+Most of the events are free so check out what is happening during your stay.

 Merida is the ideal base for visiting the Mayan Temple of Chichen Itza or Uxmal.
 Rent a car or use the public transport system and head to one of the famous Mayan Ruins.
 While Chichen Itza is the most famous one, Uxmal archaeological site is another beautiful place not to be missed.
 The perfect vacation should include a visit to both of them.
 Easy to do on your own, you don’t need an expensive tour to take you there.

-What better way to chill after a day in the sun visiting the Mayan ruins than swimming and cooling off in a cenote?
+What better way to chill after a hot day spent visiting the Mayan ruins than swimming and cooling off in a cenote?
 And in Yucatan, there are plenty of them.
 Cuzama Hacienda, a combination of three different cenotes, is a great day out.
 Hacienda Mucuyche, a group of two cenotes connected by a human-made channel, makes another great day out.
 Simply find out what suits your itinerary and head over there.